IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 It's important to identify which part is which.
 There are certain keywords and context clues to help you identify one from another.

 1. The Chaincode Part - This is GoLang code that runs on/with a peer on your blockchain network.
 Also, called `cc`.
 All marbles/blockchain interactions ultimately happen here.
+These files live in `/chaincode`.
 1. The Client Side JS Part - This is JavaScript code running in the user's browser.
 User interface interaction happens here.
+These files live in `/public/js.`
 1. The Server Side JS Part - This is JavaScript code running our application's backend. ie `Node.js` code which is the heart of Marbles!
 Sometimes referred to as our `node` or `server` code.
 Functions as the glue between the marble admin and our blockchain.
+These files live in `/utils` and `/routes`.

+Remember these 3 parts are isolated from eachother.
+They do not share variables nor functions.
+They will communicate via a networking protocol such as gRPC or WebSockets.

-**It is recommended that you first run through the [Learn Chaincode](https://github.com/IBM-Blockchain/learn-chaincode) demo to understand what chaincode is and how it's written, and set up your environment to run Marbles.**
+**It is highly recommended that you first run through the [Learn Chaincode](https://github.com/IBM-Blockchain/learn-chaincode) demo.
+It will set up your environment and then teach you what chaincode is and how it's written.**

 # Marbles Setup Options: